Church da Ordem Terceira de São Francisco (Salvador)

-The Church of the Third Order of Saint Francis (Igreja da Ordem Terceira de São Francisco, also Igreja da Ordem Terceira de São Francisco da Penitência) is an 18th-century Roman Catholic church in Salvador, Bahia, Brazil and seat of the Third Order of Saint Francis in Brazil.
+The Church of the Third Order of Saint Francis (Igreja da Ordem Terceira de São Francisco, also Igreja da Ordem Terceira de São Francisco da Penitência) is an 18th-century Roman Catholic church in Salvador, Bahia, Brazil, and seat of the Third Order of Saint Francis in Brazil.
 The church is one of the main elements of the Historic Center of Salvador and lies within the UNESCO World Heritage Site of the city.
 It was listed as a historic structure by National Institute of Historic and Artistic Heritage (IPHAN) in 1941.
 The church was constructed as an annex to the São Francisco Church and Convent.
 It is noted for its distinctive Plateresque-style façade, an example unique in Brazil.
 The writer Jorge Amado called the façade of the Third Order church "magnificent."

 History

 The Order of the Third Order of San Francisco arrived in Bahia in 1635.
-The order erected its first church in 1644 and was demolished and replaced by the present structure.
-A competition was held for its design, and on December 18, 1701 the Fathers of the Third Order chose Gabriel Ribeiro (late 16th century-1719), a native of Porto, Portugal.
-The cornerstone of the church was laid on January 1, 1702 and the structure was completed on June 22, 1703.
+The order erected its first church in 1644, which was demolished and replaced by the present structure.
+A competition was held for its design, and on December 18, 1701, the Fathers of the Third Order chose Gabriel Ribeiro (late 16th century – 1719), a native of Porto, Portugal.
+The cornerstone of the church was laid on January 1, 1702, and the structure was completed on June 22, 1703.
 The façade was completed in 1705, but its elaborate construction probably continued well into the 18th century.

 The church was closed to the public and renovated in the late 1820s.
 The primitive interior of the church was replaced with Neoclassical elements.
-New altars were created between 1827 and 1828 by the master wood carver José de Cerqueira Torres.
+New altars were created in 1827 and 1828 by the master wood carver José de Cerqueira Torres.
 Torres was commissioned to complete 77 pieces, including candlesticks, crosses, bouquets and jars.
 Franco Velasco completed in the gilding in 1830.
 The ornate Plateresque façade was covered with a simple Neoclassical facade.
 The church is also noted for its azulejo tiles and jacaranda furniture, both from the 18th century.

 Church of the Third Order of Saint Francis reopened to the public on July 5, 1935.
-Damião Barbosa de Araújo (1778-1856) composed a work for full orchestra for the dedication mass.
+Damião Barbosa de Araújo (1778–1856) composed a work for full orchestra for the dedication mass.
 Its score is now stored in the archive of the church.

 Electricians carrying out renovations on the church in the 1932 discovered the original Baroque exterior of the church.
 The Neoclassical façade was removed and the granite Baroque exterior renovated in its present form in 1939.
 The church is also noted for its collection of roca saints, which are housed in a room completed in 1844.